-College professors use the Top Hat mobile app to quiz their students live in class.
-By introducing an experimental "tournaments" feature we hoped to bring a sense of competitive fun to these live quizzes.
+College professors use the Top Hat app to quiz their students live in class.
+By introducing a "tournaments" feature we hoped to bring a sense of competitive fun to these live quizzes.

 Make it easy for professors to configure and launch a tournament during class time.
 Students should find the tournament challenging, but fun.
 Professors should get insights into student comprehension.